emmett-framework/emmett/docs/auth.md

 auth = Auth(app, db, usermodel=User)
 ```

-As you can see, defining an `AuthModel` is quite the same as for a `Model`, except that the fields you define will be the additional fields you want to add to the user table, and instead of the `visibility` attribute you have `profile_visibility` and `register_visibility` to treat separately the field access during user registration and when the user edits its own profile.
+As you can see, defining your using model subclassing `AuthUser` is quite the same as for a `Model`, except that the fields you define will be the additional fields you want to add to the user table, and instead of the `form_rw` attribute you have `form_profile_rw` and `form_registration_rw` to treat separately the field access during user registration and when the user edits its own profile.
 As the default visibility is set to `False` for any extra field you have defined, in the above example the client will be able to upload an avatar for its account only with the profile function and not during the registration.

+The default fields included in the `AuthUser` model are:

+- email
+- password
+- first_name
+- last_name

+plus some other columns need by the system and hidden to the users.

+If you don't want to have the `first_name` and `last_name` fields inside your user model (they are set to be not-null), you can subclass the `AuthUserBasic` model instead, available under `weppy.tools.auth.models` which doesn't include them.

+### Auth relations
+*section under writing*

 Auth module configuration
 -------------------------